helenmurugan/heritage-housing-issues/README.md

 ## Business Requirements
-As a good friend, you are requested by your friend, who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, to  help in maximising the sales price for the inherited properties.

-Although your friend has an excellent understanding of property prices in her own state and residential area, she fears that basing her estimates for property worth on her current knowledge might lead to inaccurate appraisals.
+A client has received an inheritance from a deceased great-grandfather, included in the inheritance are four houses located in Ames, Iowa, USA.
+Although the client has an excellent understanding of property prices in her home country of Belgium, she fears that basing her estimates for property worth on her current knowledge of the Iowan market might lead to inaccurate appraisals.
 What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.
-She found a public dataset with house prices for Ames, Iowa, and will provide you with that.
+The client would like to maximise the sales price for the four houses.
+A public dataset with house prices for Ames, Iowa, is provided.

 * 1 - The client is interested in discovering how the house attributes correlate with the sale price.
 Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
 * 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.

 ## Hypotheses and Validation
 Taking into consideration the business requirements, knowledge of the dataset, nad existing knowledge and/or assumptions on house sale prices in alternative locations, the follwoing hypotheses have been formulated: